avera1988/NMBU-Bio-326/Doc/BestPracticesOrionHPC.md

 * Use interactive jobs for testing and debugging.
 * Use the $TMPDIR for faster computation.
 * Monitoring your jobs by squeue.
-* Delete intermediate results from the $SCRATCH.
+* Delete intermediate results from the $TMPDIR.
-* Use sbatch command to submit you "final" jobs scripts.
+* Use sbatch command to submit your "final" jobs scripts.

 ## Enjoy the Orion Cluster...